The Estella Canziani Post-Graduate Bursary for Research

 - Application for a Bursary may be made for any year in the student’s research career.

 - An applicant is permitted to make only one application in a calendar year.
 A candidate may make further requests for assistance in a programme of research for a period of two further consecutive years following the first grant of a research Bursary.

-Upon completion of the degree programme, the recipient shall deposit with the Society a copy of his or her thesis either in printed and bound form, or in a digital format.
+Upon completion of the degree programme, the recipient shall deposit with the Society a copy of his or her thesis in digital format.
 Any subsequent publication which is based upon the research conducted with the assistance of the Estella Canziani Bursary from The Folklore Society should include an acknowledgement of this assistance.

 Instructions for Application

 - a one-thousand word statement describing the research project and how the bursary would assist the conduct of that research.
 The statement should state both precisely how much money is requested, and precisely how the bursary would be used.

 - a brief c.v. which should include information about the applicant’s education, and

 - two testimonial letters written by academics who are familiar with your work.

 Completed applications must be sent by email, with scans of signed pages, to thefolkloresociety @gmail.com after 1 October and not later than the first Friday in December for the following year’s award.